-Possibility four: May refuses to give in, Ireland explodes, she sends in the army and shuts the border and takes the EU to court claiming they are violating the sovereignty of the UK while the EU retaliates by accusing May and UK INc. of human rights violations in Northern Ireland.
+Possibility four: May refuses to give in, Ireland explodes, she sends in the army and shuts the border and takes the EU to court claiming they are violating the sovereignty of the UK while the EU retaliates by accusing May and UK INC. of human rights violations in Ireland.

 A trade war ensues.
 Smuggling becomes rampant.
 The Troubles 2.0 begins and “terrorism” returns along with all of it ugly corollaries including assorted atrocities, hostage situations, and wounded soldiers on the BBC, and etc. And as a result, England becomes a pariah state, the economy tumbles, and suddenly, as Ireland disintegrates into civil war, it starts to reek (even more than it does now) of the 1930s.